-Whilst we know that the UK workforce is much more diverse than it was in the past, there is still a push for companies to continuously offer opportunities to all of their employees.
+Whilst we know that the UK workforce is much more diverse than it was in the past, there is still a push for every employer to create a workplace that promotes inclusion, equality, and diversity.

 What is positive discrimination?

 Positive discrimination in the workplace is when employers give preferential treatment, often seen during the recruitment or promotion process, to people with protected characteristics, leading to unlawful discrimination under employment law.
 For example, it would be unlawful for an employer to recruit a candidate based on their protected characteristic, rather than their suitability, capability, and skills for the role.